dinau/imguinz/README.md

    git clone https://github.com/dinau/imguinz
    ```

-1. Go to one of the examples folder, buid and run
+1. Go to one of the examples folder, build and run

    ```sh
    cd imguinz/examples/glfw_opengl3